yogeshhk/VidyaSetu/README.md

 - Part of curriculum Design, Board of Studies
 - Expert lectures (1hr, no syllabus, any topic)
-- Internship guidance (1,2 hrs a week, long term)
+- Internship/MTech/PhD guidance (1,2 hrs a week, long term)
 - Co-Teaching (20%) on ad-hoc basis (1,2 hrs a week, long term)
 - Adjunct Faculty on ad-hoc basis (3 hrs a week \+ exams)
 - Professor of Practice (more involvement, almost like a full time job)